gghidoli/flatlogs/src/tests/from_MagAOX/README.md

   `gen_entropy_tests/`, the existing file will be overwritten.

-- The makefile creates the compiled executable `generated_entropy_test_ee<E>_n<N>`.
-However, if this file is run as is, it will run all the generated tests it includes, not just the entropy test.
+- The makefile creates the compiled executable `generated_entropy_test_e<E>_n<N>`.
+Because this file includes other Catch2 tests, they all will be run when the executable is run.
 In order to run just the entropy test, you must specify the scenario:

   `./generated_entropy_test_e<E>_n<N> "Scenario: test_e<E>_n<N>"`